How to get people to like you

 It’s these people, right now, that will make or break the next two years of your business.

-So how to win them over?
+So how do you win them over?

 Before we get into it, there’s a key point we want to make and it’s one that we’ve learnt from talking to thousands of agents throughout the country and, if you keep in the forefront of your mind, will help you stay self-aware enough not to fall into easy bad-habits.